MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/set-CASMailboxPlan.md

 ```

 ### -OwaMailboxPolicy
-The OwaMailboxPolicy parameter specifies the Outlook on the web (formerly known as Outlook Web App) mailbox policy that you want applied to mailboxes that are created or enabled using the CAS mailbox plan.
+The OwaMailboxPolicy parameter specifies the Outlook on the web (formerly known as Outlook Web App) mailbox policy for the mailbox.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name